aparij/BoggleGame/README.md

 # BoggleGame
-A service to generate list of words for a  boggle game
+A service to generate a list of words for a boggle game